Administration

 Hint

-Please note that the functions of the Corporate Design tile are not available in the mobile view.
+Please note that the functions of the Corporate Settings tile are not available in the mobile view.

 How can I adjust the color scheme of the application?